Contents: Option A (with switch position "INT") ⇓ Option B (with the switch in the…⇓ Automatic control of the cleaner ⇓

 INT – intermittent operation mode;

-Push the lever up to make the wiper blades complete one cycle.
+Press the lever up to make the wiper blades complete one working cycle.

 Turn on the cleaner by moving the lever to one of the lower positions: